National Geospatial-Intelligence Agency: Other internal groups and leaders

-Additionally, military Service GEOINT Offices (SGOs) liaise with NGA, but belong to their respective military service branches and represent their geospatial intelligence needs.
+Additionally, military Service GEOINT Offices (SGOs) liaise with NGA but belong to their respective military service branches and represent their geospatial intelligence needs.
 The Canadian Armed Forces deploys a liaison team to NGA; that team's operations officer also acts as NGA's Commonwealth liaison.

-NGA is a member of the National System for Geospatial Intelligence (NSG) and the larger Allied System for Geospatial Intelligence (ASG), which includes close allies Canada, the United Kingdom, Australia, and New Zealand.
+NGA is a member of the National System for Geospatial Intelligence (NSG) and the more extensive Allied System for Geospatial Intelligence (ASG), which includes close allies Canada, the United Kingdom, Australia, and New Zealand.
 The U.S. and those four nations also form the Five Eyes intelligence alliance.

 Employees

 NGA employs professionals in aeronautical analysis, cartography, geospatial analysis, imagery analysis, marine analysis, the physical sciences, geodesy, computer and telecommunication engineering, and photogrammetry, as well as those in the national security and law enforcement fields.

-List of NIMA / NGA Directors
+List of NIMA / NGA directors

-This table lists all Directors of the NIMA and NGA and their term of office.
+This table lists all directors of the NIMA and NGA and their terms of office.
 The agency transitioned from NIMA to NGA during Lieutenant General King's directorship.